aaronghosh/pes_asic_class/README.md

 ## Conclusion
 The aim of this course is to gain a solid understanding of the complete ASIC design flow, from programming in high-level languages to creating layout designs.

-**Note**: This repository is a result of VLSI Physical Design Course taught by Kunal Ghosh, tailored to provide a comprehensive workshop experience.

 ---